Child Tax Credit

 Via the White House

 What if I am not employed right now?
-Can I still receive the CTC payments?
+Can I still receive the CTC?

 Yes.
 You still qualify to receive CTC payments.